 Blog vs a website … which one should I have?

-Still, it’s a valid question and today, it’s not just wether you should build a blog or a website, it’s how the definition of blog has changed and how you should build your site.
+Still, it’s a valid question and today, it’s not just whether you should build a blog or a website, it’s how the definition of blog has changed and how you should build your site.
 More on that later.

 First of all, I need to make this ultra clear ...a blog IS a website.

 In fact, I want to take that a stage further and say that blogs are “dynamic” websites.
-Dynamic, meaning that the content changes frequently and there is more interaction as well as the addition of news feeds, events and now, social media.
-When it comes to using content management software such as WordPress to build dynamic websites, what you can do is actually really only limited by ability and imagination.
+Dynamic, meaning that the content changes frequently and there is more interaction as well as the addition of news feeds, events and social media.
+When it comes to using content management software such as WordPress to build dynamic websites, what you can do is actually really only limited by your ability and imagination.

 The software you download for free from WordPress.org for example, was always considered blog software – and purely used for diary type entries.
 However, WordPress has become a powerful Content Management System (CMS) and more and more people are building their sites using the software, even if they don’t want to blog.